sahilk23/demographic-data-analysis/README.md

-# **📊Demographic Data Analysis**
+# **Demographic Data Analysis**

-📄 **Description:**
+## **Description:**

-This project analyzes demographic data using the Pandas library and visualizations are represented in the form of bar and pie chart using Matplotlib.
-The dataset used is extracted from 1994 census (source of the dataset is given below).
+In this project a demographic data is analysed.
 The dataset contains information on various demographic factors such as age, education, salary, country, occupation, etc.

+The data is sorted using Pandas library and Matplotlib is used to represent visualizations in the form of pie and bar chart.
+After analysis of the dataset some key insights were found which are listed down.

-## **📈Key insights after analyzing the dataset:**
+## **Key insights after analyzing the dataset:**

 👥**People of each race represented in the Dataset** :-